TheHardy04/CryptoAPI/README.md

 # Crypto API

-This Project is a Student Project for the course "Computer Networks" at Hanyang University, Seoul, South Korea.
+This Project is a Student Project for the course "*Computer Networks*" at Hanyang University, Seoul, South Korea.
 The project is for education purpose.
 It may contain errors **It is not intended for professional use**.

 This repository contains demo code for interacting with the Kraken API, with examples to **check account balance** and **place sell orders**.
 It aims to introduce to encryption keys and HTTP protocol, sending a properly formatted packet.